unahouExosite/docs/exositeready/gwe/solution-app/README.md

 This guide requires the installation of GWE on your gateway hardware device.
 These installation instructions can be found in the [GWE Getting-started Guide](http://docs.exosite.com/exositeready/gwe/getting_started/).

+**NOTE:** This is a technical tutorial.
+You will need some familiarity with your operating system’s terminal.

 # Getting Started

 ## Configure Murano